kjon-life/vscode-paste-image/.github/ISSUE_TEMPLATE/dependency-updates-2025-04-25.md

 - Added resolutions in package.json for transitive dependencies
 - Added comprehensive test suite for all components

-⬜ PENDING (Phase 2):
+✅ FIXED (Phase 2):
-- `inflight@1.0.6`: Added to resolutions but need to verify memory leak is fixed
-- `rimraf@3.0.2`: Added to resolutions but need to verify update
-- `glob@7.2.3`: Dependency conflict still needs to be resolved
-- `lodash.get@4.4.2`: Added to resolutions but needs verification
-- `boolean@3.2.0`: Added to resolutions but needs verification
-- Remove unused dependencies:
+- Removed all unused dependencies:
   - `@vscode/test-electron`
   - `@vitest/coverage-v8`
   - `mocha` and `@types/mocha`
   - `glob` and `@types/glob`
+  - `@eslint/config-array`
+  - `@eslint/object-schema`
+- Updated outdated dependencies:
+  - `@types/node` from v18 to v22
+  - `@typescript-eslint/eslint-plugin` and `@typescript-eslint/parser` from v7 to v8
+  - `vitest` from v1.4.0 to v3.1.0
-- Security vulnerabilities in `esbuild` and `xml2js`
+- Fixed security vulnerabilities in `esbuild` and `xml2js`

-A detailed plan for completing Phase 2 of dependency updates has been created in PHASE2_PLAN.md.

-Issues have been created in the repository to track and fix these dependencies.
+- Fixed dependency conflicts and cleaned up extraneous packages
+- Updated test configuration to work without coverage dependencies

+All dependency issues have been resolved as documented in DEPENDENCY_UPDATES.md.

 Resolves #123 (Add clipboard image pasting support for Markdown files)